akeneo/pim-community-dev/src/Akeneo/ReferenceEntity/decisions.md

 - They are plain php object
 - They don't have any logic nor constructor
 - Their properties are public
-- We create them with the new operator in the infrastructur layer
+- We create them with the new operator in the infrastructure layer

 They are really convenient, simple to create and manipulate.